The One Nature Challenge

 Researchers have realized what most of us know intuitively: nature is good for us!
 Most of us would agree that time spent outside makes us happier, healthier, and less stressed.
 It is well documented that being regularly immersed in a natural setting, like a park, field or forest, not only lowers negative emotions and feelings like anxiety, but also increases energy, creativity, and even generosity.
 These are just a few of the many benefits of spending time outside on a daily basis.

 Living in the digital age, most of us spend far too much time in front of screens and little time outdoors.
 It’s time for us all to get outside.
 Not sure if you need to spend more time outside?
-At the 30x30 Nature Challenge website, they have a self-proclaimed un-scientific survey that is quick and fun, and it will help you to determine exactly how much nature you need.
+At The One Nature Challenge website, they have a self-proclaimed un-scientific survey that is quick and fun, and it will help you to determine exactly how much nature you need.

 Follow us on Twitter: @endoftheroll